 As we gradually proceed to resume our lives and return to some sort of normalcy (aka “new normal), we might scan photos of vacation past and yearn to pack our bags for our next big trip — visiting new places, talking to new people, and forging new linkages and relationships.
 Yet there’s no question that traveling post-pandemic will require some considerable planning. and take safety precautions.

 But what are the top destinations you should be visiting?
 Well, that’s what we will assist you with.
-Let’s look at the 10 best places to travel in 2021.
+Let’s look at the 10 best places to travel post-pandemic.

 1. Orlando, Florida